 The headset can support 4K gaming at up to 120Hz refresh rate with 110-degrees FOV and improved eye-tracking.
 It will require a wired setup that is connected to PS5 using a USB-C cable.

-The PS5 console has flat edges as it is meant to be displayed on a flat surface, while there was more emphasis on adding roundness to the design of PS VR2 headset since it is meant to have constant human contact, similar to the rounded edges of the DualSense controller and Pulse 3D headset.
+The PS5 console has flat edges as it is meant to be displayed on a flat surface.
+At the same time, there was more emphasis on adding roundness to the design of PS VR2 headset since it is meant to have constant human contact, similar to the rounded edges of the DualSense controller and Pulse 3D headset.

 The company also revealed a new game for PS VR2, which is a brand-new entry in the Horizon franchise called Horizon Call of the Mountain.